-Schedule $X = \{x{td}\}, \forall t \in T, \forall d \in D \text{ is optimal iff}$ where $e_t = \sum{d \in D} x{td}.energy$
+Schedule $X = \{x{td}\}, \forall t \in T, \forall d \in D \text{ is optimal iff}$ where $e_t = \sum{d \in D} x{td}.energy$ .
+Thus the optimal schedule is the one where price paid for all consumed energy is minimal, and the constraints for the schedule are the policies of device operation, which must be fulfilled for all devices during the scheduling period.

-$$\sum{t \in T} cost(t, e_t) \to min, \quad \forall p \in P : isSatisfied(p, X)$$
+$$\sum{t \in T} cost(t, e_t) \to min, \quad \forall p \in P : isSatisfied(p, X)$$ (3)

-For solving the problem we implement a priority queue with BFS algorithm.
-To decrease the search space we extensively use domain knowledge (per policy).
-For example, if a device has the policy TOTAL and should be turned on for a certain period of time, we automatically restrict from the search space all schedules where this device is turned on for more or less than the required time, as having it turned on more than it is absolutely necessary will only increase the energy consumption and price, and having it turned on less than it will not satisfy our policy.
-Another example is the policy MULTIPLE, where we have multiple jobs for a certain period of time each.
+To solve the problem, we implement a priority queue with the Breadth-First Search optimization algorithm [18].
+Each search state of the algorithm is a partially fulfilled schedule.
+We start by creating possible solutions for the first time slot and putting them to the queue.
+Then, at each iteration, we expand the state with the least energy cost.
+With each expansion, we add only those solutions that are compliant to all policies.
+To decrease the search space, we extensively use domain knowledge (per policy).
+For example, if a device has the TOTAL policy and should be turned on for a certain period of time, we automatically restrict from the search space all schedules where this device is turned on for more or less than the required time; this is because having it turned on more than it is absolutely necessary will only increase the energy consumption and price, and having it turned on less than absolutely necessary will not satisfy our policy.
+Another example is the policy MULTIPLE policy, where we have multiple jobs for a certain period of time each.
 We remove from the search space all schedules where time of being turned on for a device is not equal to a multiple of the time it takes to complete a single job.
-For example, if a single job of a printer takes 30 minutes to complete, we remove from the search space all schedules where printer is turned on for 45 minutes, as it means the printer will definitely be idle for 15 minutes and unnecessarily consume energy.
+For example, if a single job of a printer takes 30 minutes to complete, we remove from the search space all schedules where the printer is turned on for 45 minutes, as it means the printer will definitely be idle for 15 minutes and unnecessarily consume energy.

-3.6 Coordinator
+F. Coordinator

 Finally, the Coordinator component is a software element that enables a coherent execution of the system as a whole.
 Firstly, it serves as a client to the Controller, more specifically to the CE and Repository component.
-Once the CE component collects the device information, the Coordinator instance calls CE specific web service to retrieve that description, and, in consequence, it sends the data to be stored into the Repository to be available for later usage.
-The Coordinator also servers as a client to the policy manager to provide the system with policies needed by the Scheduler.
+Once the CE component collects the device information, the Coordinator instance calls the CE specific Web service to retrieve that description, and, in consequence, it sends the data to be stored into the Repository to be available for later usage.
+The Coordinator also serves as a client to the policy manager to provide the system with policies needed by the Scheduler.
 Secondly, the Coordinator invokes the Smart Meter and Scheduler components.
 On a regular basis, the Coordinator asks the Smart Meter to provide the energy price information and sends gathered data to the Repository.
 At a point when all necessary input parameters for the Scheduler are secured, the Coordinator continues with the system execution flow by instantiating the Scheduler component.
 Thirdly, the received schedule of actions is controlled by this component.
-Each action is scheduled for one-time execution by invoking CE component web service to process changes deeper into the physical layer.
+Each action is scheduled for one-time execution by invoking the CE component Web service to process changes deeper into the physical layer.